Balfour Beatty: Late payment

 In April 2019, Balfour Beatty was suspended from the UK Government's Prompt Payment Code, for failing to pay suppliers on time.
 It was reinstated around 10 months later.

 Military housing fraud

 In December 2021, Balfour Beatty Communities LLC, one of the largest providers of privatized military housing to the U.S. Armed Forces, pleaded guilty to one count of major fraud against the United States.
 The company was sentenced to pay over $33.6 million in criminal fines and over $31.8 million in restitution to the U.S. military, serve three years probation, and engage an independent compliance monitor for three years.
-The company lied about repairs made to housing for U.S. servicemembers and pocketed performance bonuses to which it was not entitled.
+The company lied about repairs made to housing for U.S. servicemembers and collected performance bonuses to which it was not entitled.

 Operations

 Balfour Beatty is an international infrastructure group.
-They finance, develop, build and maintain the vital infrastructure that we all depend on.
+They finance, develop, build and maintain infrastructure.
 Its capabilities include: